ananya94/django-inclass-ref-code/README.md

 The remaining code will be available here.
 My challenge to you is to play around with the code.
 Clone the repo, take some things out, add some things in and see what each part of the code does.
 If you have questions.
 Bring them tomorrow.

+# CRUD

+Create -- add item to database -- create_view -- POST
+Retrieve -- get item (s) from the database -- detail_view/list_view -- GET
+Update -- Make changes/updates to the item(s) in the database -- PATCH / PUT / POST
+Delete -- delete item from database -- DELETE

+List -- list all items from database (or a queryset) Search -- search items from the database